f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

 After the upload completes, it will take some time for it to be replicated to the standby system controller.
-At that point it should show up in the CLI and GUI.
+At that point it should show up in the CLI and webUI.
 If you don’t see it immediately be patient and wait a few minutes for it to show up as it will not show up until the internal replication is completed.

 Uploading Controller and Partition Images via the CLI
 -----------------------------------------------------

-As with the GUI, the current implementation of **file import** in the CLI relies on a remote HTTPS server hosting the image files to be imported.
+As with the webUI, the current implementation of **file import** in the CLI relies on a remote HTTPS server hosting the image files to be imported.
 The files should be imported into the **images/staging** directory.
 Once the file import is initiated you can check its status using the **file transfer-status** command.

 .. code-block:: bash